GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/03.721-730/08.We-Bless-Thee-For-Thy-Peace/docs.md

 ---
+title: |
-title: 728.
-We Bless Thee For Thy Peace
+    728. We Bless Thee For Thy Peace - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 728.
+We Bless Thee For Thy Peace.
+We bless Thee for Thy peace, O God, Deep as th' unfathomed sea, Which falls like sunshine on the road Of those who trust in Thee.
+    keywords:  |
-    keywords: Christ in Song, We Bless Thee For Thy Peace, We bless Thee for Thy peace, O God,
+        Christ in Song, adventhymnals, advent hymnals, We Bless Thee For Thy Peace, We bless Thee for Thy peace, O God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 728. WE BLESS THEE FOR THY PEACE
+####  Christ in Song,

 ```txt
 1.